 Costs vary significantly based on season, guest count, and specific vendors.
 For a full breakdown, see our destination wedding cost guide.

-According to Paradise Weddings, 2025 trends show couples shifting from traditional sandy setups to elevated beachfront gazebos and sky terraces that keep heels out of the sand.
+Paradise Weddings reports that 2025 trends show couples shifting from traditional sandy setups to elevated beachfront gazebos and sky terraces that keep heels out of the sand.
 If that appeals to you, destinations like Los Cabos and the Riviera Maya offer those options at many resorts.
 For something truly off the beaten path, explore our hidden gem destinations.

 Unique Beach Wedding Photo Ideas Your Guests Will Actually Talk About